 Free advice: Stay at Dharamkot away from the hustle-bustle of the city, a

 2. Nag Tibba

-Some 60 kms from Mussorie, starts a 8kms less travelled-to trek from the village Pantwari.
+Some 60 km from Mussoorie, starts an 8kms less travelled-to trek from the village Pantwari.
 It is advisable to do this trek between October-March since it will be pretty tiring in the scorching sun the rest of the year.
 The route is not the easiest one and will require the help of a guide which has to be done at the village itself.
-The camping and food will be provided by them.
+Camping and food will be provided by them.